sdemiriz/samsampleX/README.md

 ---

-## Examples for algorightm demonstration:
+## Examples for algorithm demonstration:

-A Makefile is available at the repository root with example workflows.
-These will run without data downloads, the source data is generated on the fly without the need for external file downloads.
+A Makefile is available at the repository root with the following example workflows.
+They will run without data downloads, the source data is generated on the fly without the need for external file downloads.

 ```bash
 make run-example